János Kádár

-János József Kádár (/ˈkɑːdɑːr/; /hu/; né Czermanik; 26 May 1912 – 6 July 1989) was a Hungarian Communist leader and the General Secretary of the Hungarian Socialist Workers' Party, a position he held for 32 years.
+János József Kádár (Note: /ˈkɑːdɑːr/; /hu/) (26 May 1912 – 6 July 1989) was a Hungarian Communist leader and the General Secretary of the Hungarian Socialist Workers' Party, a position he held for 32 years.
 Declining health led to his retirement in 1988, and he died in 1989 after being hospitalized for pneumonia.

 Kádár was born in Fiume in poverty to a single mother.
 After living in the countryside for some years, Kádár and his mother moved to Budapest.
 He joined the Party of Communists in Hungary's youth organization, KIMSZ, and went on to become a prominent figure in the pre-1939 Communist party, eventually becoming First Secretary.
 As a leader, he would dissolve the party and reorganize it as the Peace Party, but the new party failed to win much popular support.

 After World War II, with Soviet support, the Communist party took power in Hungary.
 Kádár rose through the party ranks, serving as Interior Minister from 1948 to 1950.
 In 1951, he was imprisoned by the government of Mátyás Rákosi but was released in 1954 by reformist Prime Minister Imre Nagy.
 On 25 October 1956, during the Hungarian Revolution, Kádár replaced Ernő Gerő as General Secretary of the Party, taking part in Nagy's revolutionary government.
 A week later, he broke with Nagy over his decision to withdraw from the Warsaw Pact.
 After Soviet intervention in Hungary, Kádár was selected to lead the country.
 He ordered Nagy to be executed shortly after coming to power.
 He gradually moderated, releasing the majority of remaining prisoners of this period in an amnesty in 1963.
 His leadership was characterized by unrelenting Realpolitik; for a long time, he successfully maneuvered between Moscow's wishes, local interests and the expectations of the Western world.
 In an interview with a Western journalist, he called himself a "toiler for compromise".

 Kádár was succeeded by Károly Grósz as General Secretary on 22 May 1988.
-Grósz would only serve a year in this post due to the fall of Communism in Europe in 1989.
+(Grósz would only serve a year in this post due to the fall of Communism in Europe in 1989.)
 During his time as leader of Hungary, Kádár pushed for an improvement in standards of living.
 Kádár increased international trade with non-communist countries, in particular those of Western Europe.
 Kádár's policies differed from those of other Communist leaders, such as Nicolae Ceaușescu, Enver Hoxha, and Erich Honecker, all of whom favored more orthodox interpretations of Marxism–Leninism.
 Kádár's reformist policies and the increasing commercial ties to the Western World would in turn worsen relations with Leonid Brezhnev in the Soviet Union.
 As the leader of Hungary, Kádár attempted to liberalize the Hungarian economy with a greater focus on consumer goods, in what would become known as Goulash Communism.
+Kádár’s legacy remains contested; nevertheless, nostalgia for the Kádár era continues to be widespread in Hungary.
+A 2020 survey conducted by Policy Solutions found that 54% of respondents believe that life was better under Kádár than it is at present, whereas 31% disagreed with this assessment.